eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

   * It is important to note that the discovery times will be negatively affected when using this type of *server*, since periodically writing to a file is an expensive operation.

-- A |CLIENT| is a participant that connects to one or more *servers* from which it receives only the discovery information they require to establish communication with matching endpoints.
+- A |CLIENT| is a participant that connects to one or more *servers* from which it receives the discovery information it needs to establish communication with matching endpoints.

+  * |Pro| *Clients* receive only the discovery information they require to establish communication with matching endpoints.
+    Since the open-source version does not implement the *server* "matching" algorithm, every *client* receives all the discovery information known by the *server*, thus behaving as a |SUPER_CLIENT|.
   * *Clients* require prior knowledge of the *servers* to which they want to link.
     Basically, it consists of a list of locators where the *servers* are listening, namely, an IP address and a port.
     These locators also define the transport protocol (UDP or TCP) the client will use to contact the *server*.

-- A |SUPER_CLIENT| is a *client* that receives the discovery information known by the *server*, in opposition to *clients*, which only receive the information they need.
+- A |SUPER_CLIENT| is a *client* that receives all the discovery information known by the *server*, in opposition to *clients*, which only receive the information they need.
+  This distinction only applies to Fast DDS Pro, the version implementing the *server* "matching" algorithm.
+  In the open-source version every *client* already receives all the discovery information known by the *server*, and therefore behaves as a |SUPER_CLIENT|.

   .. note::